 b) Requirements of the IVDR for in-house IVDs:

-- the prohibition of industrial-scale production
+- Prohibition of industrial-scale production.

 The Johner Institute supports medical laboratories in the implementation of all IVDR requirements.
 Contact us if you have any questions.